Citytracking/dotspotting/README.md

 + Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
 We're not sure why but are continuing to poke at the problem.
 It works fine using tools like MAMP, though.

-+ Dotspotting isn't set up to run out of a sub-directory, like a user's `public_html` folder.
++ Dotspotting still needs to be installed at the root of a domain.
+It doesn't Just Work (tm) when run out of a user's `public_html` folder, for example.
 Yet.

 + Dotspotting has not been tested on Windows.